- Search The Registry

 *Benjamin Grierson was born on this date in 1826.
 He was a white-American teacher and career military officer.

-With the outbreak of the American Civil War, Grierson enlisted as a volunteer aide-de-camp to Maj.
+During the early American Civil War, Grierson enlisted as a volunteer aide-de-camp to Maj.
 Gen. Benjamin M. Prentiss.
 Promoted to major on October 24, 1861, he joined the 6th Illinois Cavalry and was promoted to colonel on April 13, 1862.
-His regiment was engaged in a number of small skirmishes and raids on railroads and facilities in Tennessee and Mississippi that spring and summer.
-In November, he became a brigade commander in the Cavalry Division of the Army of the Tennessee.
+His regiment was engaged in several small skirmishes and raids on railroads and facilities in Tennessee and Mississippi that spring and summer.
+In November, he became a brigade commander in the Cavalry Division of the Army of Tennessee.

-In June 1864 Grierson commanded a cavalry division during Samuel D. Sturgis' ill-fated encounter with Nathan B. Forrest at the Battle of Brice's Crossroads.
-After that battle Grierson was transferred to the Cavalry in the District of West Tennessee.
+In June 1864, Grierson commanded a cavalry division during Samuel D. Sturgis' ill-fated encounter with Nathan B. Forrest at the Battle of Brice's Crossroads.
+After that battle, Grierson was transferred to the Cavalry in the District of West Tennessee.
 Between December 21, 1864, and January 5, 1865, Grierson led an expedition of two brigades of the Cavalry Division against the Mobile and Ohio Railroad.
-On Christmas Day he captured Forrest's camp at Verona, Mississippi.
+On Christmas Day, he captured Forrest's camp at Verona, Mississippi.
 On December 28, he engaged a train carrying an ad hoc Confederate force of approximately 1,200 men at Egypt Station, Mississippi.
 He captured more than 500 troops, including 253 former Union prisoners.
-For this expedition Grierson received a promotion to the rank of major general.
-In the spring of 1865, he took part in Canby's successful campaign to capture Mobile, Alabama.
+For this expedition, Grierson was promoted to the rank of major general.
+In the spring of 1865, he participated in Canby's successful campaign to capture Mobile, Alabama.

 Grierson decided to remain in the Regular Army after the war and received the rank of colonel.
-His lack of West Point credentials made him suspect to many fellow officers.
-He organized the 10th U.S. Cavalry, one of two mounted regiments composed of black enlisted men and white officers, called the Buffalo Soldiers.
+His lack of West Point credentials made him suspect many fellow officers.
+He organized the 10th U.S. Cavalry, one of two mounted regiments of black enlisted men and white officers, called the Buffalo Soldiers.
 This assignment also made him unpopular with other officers because of his support for and trust in his troops.
 His sympathy and courtesy to Native American tribes also led to questions about his judgment.
-His wife, Alice, died August 14, 1888.
+His wife, Alice, died on August 14, 1888.
 He later married Lillian Atwood King, a widow, on July 28, 1897.
 In 1907 he suffered a debilitating stroke.
-Benjamin Grierson, who taught and led during the Civil War and in the American Old West died on August 31, 1911, in Omena, Leelanau County, Michigan.
-He is buried in Jacksonville East Cemetery in Jacksonville, a town in Morgan County, Illinois.
+Benjamin Grierson, who taught and led during the Civil War and in the American Old West, died on August 31, 1911, in Omena, Leelanau County, Michigan.
+He is buried in Jacksonville East Cemetery in Jacksonville, a Morgan County, Illinois town.